 - 1. Dry specimens for at least 3 hours on a flat, non-absorbent surface away from direct sunlight and potential contaminants. - 2.
-Package all dry specimens to be shipped in a UPS security pack, seal and place the pack in the envelopes or provided by UPS. - 3.
-Print out a UPS label each day.
-Once a label is made, the package will appear in the UPS system. - If directly mailing, address all envelopes and boxes to: Newborn Screening Program NYS Department of Health / Wadsworth Center 120 New Scotland Avenue Albany, NY 12208 - 5.
-If specimens are shipped on a Friday, check the "Saturday Delivery" in Campus Ship. - 6.
-Ship specimens within 24 hours of collection to ensure timely testing. - 7.
-Record each specimen's Lab ID on the Newborn Screening Transport Form and write the total number of specimens you are sending in the circle on the transport form. - 8.
-Complete the form with your information and the UPS tracking number.
-Make a copy to keep for your records and put the original copy in the UPS newborn screening envelope or box. - Confirm that all specimens to be shipped are at the designated UPS pick up site prior to your hospital's pickup time.
-Each hospital's pickup time should be displayed on the UPS placard at the pickup site.
+Place the biohazard flap of the specimen card over the blood spots. - 3.
+Stack all dry specimen cards in the same direction, and place up to 50 specimens in the FedEx Reusable Padded Pak. - 4.
+Record each specimen's Lab ID on the Newborn Screening Transport Form and write the total number of specimens you are sending in the circle on the transport form. - 5.
+Complete the form with your information and the FedEx tracking number.
+Make a copy to keep for your records and put the original copy in the FedEx Reusable Padded Pak. - 6.
+Put the shipping label in the FedEx Small Pouch and adhere to the FedEx Reusable Padded Pak. - If directly mailing, address all packages to: Newborn Screening Program NYS Department of Health / Wadsworth Center 120 New Scotland Avenue Albany, NY 12208 - 8.
+Ship specimens within 24 hours of collection to ensure timely testing. - 9.
+Confirm that all specimens to be shipped are your hospital's designated FedEx pick up area prior to your hospital's pickup time.